dovahcrow/nextaction-rs/README.md

 You should either set environment variable `TODOIST_TOKEN` or call the commands with your token append.

+To build the application, rust nightly is needed.
-`git clone && cargo run --release --example main`
+Run: `git clone && cargo run --release --example main`